kaelzhang/apollo-mock-server/README.md

 # apollo-mock-server

-A mock server of Ctrip's apollo configuration service
+A mock server of Ctrip's apollo configuration service.

+This is a mock server only for testing, so it barely has any argument type checking and fault tolerance.

 ## Install